JDStraughan/jdstraughan.github.io/_posts/2014-11-09-a-geeks-guide-to-walt-disney-world.md

 The shows are amazing, Indiana Jones brings _The Raiders of the Lost Ark_ to life, with audience participation included.
 The Lights, Motor, Action stunt show is fun every time, and Beauty and the Beast is a favorite for my family.

 Be sure to take the time to enjoy The Great Movie Ride.
-A trip through the Hollywood greats is the perfect way to set the stage for a great day in movie-land.
+A trip through the Hollywood greats is the perfect way to set the stage for a day in movie-land.

+The love of Star Wars is strong in my family.
+I have it.
+My son has it.
+We can ride Star Tours over and over again.
+This 4D ride offers randomly mixed trips through scenarios in popular locations of the Star Wars universe.
+If the wait time is short we are known to take a half dozen turns, then hang out in Tatooine Traders browsing all the unique Star Wars merchandise.

 If you only have time to ride one thing in this park, it must be Toy Story Midway Mania.
 This ride is epic, bringing 3D gaming to a new level.
 The queuing area is fun, but a Fastpass makes this ride so much better.

 ![Toy Story Midway Mania Hidden Mickey](/img/post/disney-world-faq/toy-story-mania-hidden-mickey.jpg) *The entrance to Toy Story Midway Mania features a Hidden Mickey.
 Do you see it?*

-Walt Disney Walkthrough
-Drawing Classes
+I really enjoy walking though One Man's Dream, a tribute to Walt Disney.
+This mini-museum displays the history of Walt Disney and his Studios.
+With replicas of early creations and ideas, we can see the evolution of the man and his creations.
+There is a short movie at the end of the walking area that I can watch every visit.

+My wife and our family loves to attend the drawing classes in the The Magic of Disney Animation building.
+A Disney artist leads the class and shows how to draw a classic Disney character.
+You get to draw on a professional light table and take home your final product.
+We have prints from each trip &mdash this is a fun experience and comes with a free souvenir.

 ![Take a drawing class at Disney's Hollywood Studios](/img/post/disney-world-faq/drawing-class.jpg) *Take a drawing class from actual animators at Disney's Hollywood Studios.*